LanJian/prnotify/README.md

 hostname = "github.examplecompany.com"

 # (Optional) The list of queries to search.
 Any issue that appears in at least
 # one of the query results will be processed.
-The default query searched for
+The default query searches for
-# PRs that involves the current authenticated user.
+# open PRs that involves the current authenticated user.
 #
 # Default: ["is:open is:pr involves:@me"]
 queries = [